IdentityServer/IdentityServer4/docs/quickstarts/6_aspnet_identity.rst

     cd quickstart/src
     dotnet new is4aspid -n IdentityServerAspNetIdentity

+if *No templates matched the input template name is4...*, do:

+    dotnet new -i identityserver4.templates

+and try again.

 When prompted to "seed" the user database, choose "Y" for "yes".
 This populates the user database with our "alice" and "bob" users.
 Their passwords are "Pass123$".